 MLB: Robot Umpires

 That’s right, baseball.
 Bow to your robot overlords.
-For too long, baseball has been at the mercy of umpires who, how do I put this gently, f*cking suck.
+For too long, baseball has been at the mercy of umpires who, how do I put this gently, fucking suck.
 Obvious balls are too often called strikes.
 Home teams too often get preferred (though mostly subconscious) treatment because of the home fans.
 Enough.
-Balls and strikes will now be called by an uncaring, unfeeling computer program working with a series of cameras and a real strike zone.
+Balls and strikes will now be called by an uncaring, unfeeling computer program working with a series of cameras and a real, tangible strike zone.
 If we can create one on television, then we can make it work in a game.

 The human reviewing the pitch will be— and get ready for this twist, the home plate umpire.
 We will still have a person standing behind the plate, maybe not right behind the action, but close enough to call plays at the plate, foul tips, and have dust kicked on their shoes by irate managers.
 They just won’t be ruining balls and strikes anymore.

 When I was a kid, my friends liked to incorporate dodgeball into our baseball.
 On the playground, a base runner would be out if the ball hit them, either by mistake or on purpose.
 If we are going to continue to allow pitchers to attempt manslaughter by putting a fastball under the chin of a batter, then why not one up the ante?
 How badass would it be for a third baseman to peg the batter on his way to the plate to end an inning?
 Or a bomb from center field that one-hops into an advancing runner?
 Boston fans are already practicing this.
 Have ice on the ready, clubhouse attendants.